 Process a Credit Sale

-The New-Sale Screen will open with the Client's information entered and the amount of the Client's available store credit listed under 'Enter Payments Below'.
+The amount of available store credit is listed under 'Enter Payments Below'.
 In this example the store credit is $40:

 The 'Change-Due' field (not shown) will display the credit as a negative number.

 Enter items to sell.
 The credit will be auto-applied against the total cost of the item.
 The Change-Due field will adjust accordingly.

 If the amount of the purchase does not exceed store credit the Change-Due field will display a negative number representing the amount of store credit remaining available to the Client.

 If the amount of the purchase exceeds store credit the Change-Due field will display a positive number representing the amount to collect from the Client.
 Follow these steps to collect the overage: